forrestjs/starter-universal/README.md

 3. Your server (`/ssr`) is transpiled for SSR
 4. Localized strings are estracted from your app's source

+### `npm run start:dev`

+Builds and starts both API and CRA app in a single command.

+- http://localhost:3000 serves the Webpack Dev Server as provided by CRA
+- http://localhost:8080 serves the SSR app
+- http://localhost:8080/api serves the GraphQL development interface

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `node_build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+This is needed for SSR to work properly.

 ### `npm test`